ishehadeh/blog/content/posts/half-marathon.md

 Yesterday I set out to run a bit further than usual, in order to prepare for the longer run Wednesday.
 It turned out to be a perfect day for a run, a little chilly, but not enough to be uncomfortable, and the sun was shining.
 I ran the usual route through Historic St. Mary's City, past the visitor's center and onto the trail loop.
 From my dorm to the trails is about 2 miles, and the loop is roughly 3.
 I typically run about 5-10 minutes into the woods, then turn around for my daily runs.
 For longer runs, like yesterday, I'll do the whole loop.

-I stopped to tie my shoe right before getting into the woods.
-Then roughly 3 steps into the woods I dropped an earbud taking off my jacket.
+My shoelace was loose, so I stopped tie it before getting into the woods.
+Then roughly 3 steps past the trail head I dropped an earbud taking off my jacket.
 I was a little bit peeved having to stop twice, but my time recovered, eventually.

 Moving on, about a quarter of the way though the trail I was feeling great, and I though why not run it twice.
 Maybe I could even get to 11mi today instead of Wednesday.
 Or, maybe I could even make it to a third?
 An extra loop would bring me to a 13mi total, after running back to the dorm.
 After thinking **a lot** about how cool it would be if I actually just ran 13 miles *right now*, I committed.